edgexfoundry/device-onvif-camera/doc/guides/SimpleStartupGuide.md

    curl -s http://localhost:59881/api/v2/device/all | jq -r '"deviceName: " + '.devices[].name''
    ```

    Example Output:
    ```bash
    deviceName: Camera001
    deviceName: device-onvif-camera
    ```
-   >NOTE: The device with name `device-onvif-camera` is a stand-in device and can be ignored.
+   >**NOTE:** The device with name `device-onvif-camera` is a stand-in device and can be ignored.
-   >NOTE: The `jq -r` option is used in the curl command to reduce the size of the displayed response.
+   >**NOTE:** The `jq -r` option is used in the curl command to reduce the size of the displayed response.
 The entire device with all information can be seen by removing `-r '"deviceName: " + '.devices[].name'', and replacing it with '.'`

-#### Update Device

-There are multiple commands that can update aspects of the camera entry in meta-data.
-Refer to the [Swagger documentation]() for more information (not implemented).

 #### Delete Device